slatedocs/slate/source/includes/_investors.md

 ### Registration

 To register an investor, `POST /investors` is called.
+Note that if the investor is being migrated to the Goji system from an existing record, the dedicated [investor migration endpoint](#investors-post-platformapi-migrate) should be used instead.

 The investor must have previously agreed to the terms and conditions which can be accessed by calling `GET /platformApi/terms`.